jasondu7297/jasondu7297/README.md

 # 👋 Hi there, I'm Jason

 - Welcome to my GitHub profile!
 I am a Computer Science student at the University of Waterloo interested in exploring all the different areas of software development!
-- Currently, I am an incoming Software Engineering Intern @ Snowflake for Spring 2023
+- Currently, I am an incoming Software Engineering Intern @ Databricks for Winter 2025
+- Previously, I've interned at NVIDIA and Snowflake